rwieruch/blog_robinwieruch_content/react-infinite-scroll.md

 +++
 title = "Infinite Scroll in React - Build a powerful Component (Part II)" description = "The series of React tutorials focuses on building a complex yet elegant and powerful React component.
-It attempts to go beyond the fundamentals in React.
-This part introduces infinite scroll in React..." date = "2017-06-07T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+It attempts to go beyond the fundamentals in React.js.
+This part introduces infinite scroll in React in an elegant way by using higher order components.
+You will implement an infinite scrolling higher order component ..." date = "2017-06-07T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]